 Public and Patient Involvement

-We want to ensure that the needs of people with osteoporosis are at the heart of all the research we do, therefore patients and their representatives will form part of all our Academy Committees and Working Groups.
+So the needs of people with osteoporosis are at the heart of all the research we do, patients and their representatives form part of all our Academy Committees and Working Groups.

-By becoming a patient advocate member of an Academy Working Group, you can champion the work of the Academy.
-You have the knowledge and experience to provide a unique and valuable perspective, which can help shape the development of the Academy’s research.
+The patient advocate members of the Academy Working Groups champion the work of the Academy.
+They use their knowledge and experience to provide a unique and valuable perspective, which helps shape the development of the Academy’s research.